 Hi, I’m Suzanne.

-A Certified Master Jungian Midlife Coach devoted to nurturing the creative source that lives and moves within all of us.
+I’m a Certified Master Jungian Midlife Coach with an MA in Art History, devoted to tending the creative source that lives within each of us.

-I believe midlife is a sacred threshold, inviting us to return to that source.
+I believe midlife is a sacred threshold — a call to come back to yourself.

-When we reconnect with our creativity, we awaken a deep well of possibility within us—and life begins to feel rich, vital, and alive again.
-We tap into something far greater than productivity or performance.
+When we reconnect with our creativity, a deep well of possibility opens up—and life begins to feel rich, vital, and alive again.

 “For me there is only traveling on the paths that have a heart.”